Origin of the Romanians: Development of Romanian

 Linguist Kim Schulte says, the significant common lexical items and the same morpho-syntactic structures of the Romanian and Bulgarian (and Macedonian) languages "indicates that there was a high decree of bilingualism" in this phase of the development of Romanian.
 Brezeanu argues that contacts between the Romanians' ancestors and the Slavs became intense due to the arrival of Bulgarian clerics to the lands north of the Lower Danube after the conversion of Bulgaria to Christianity.
 Thereafter, Brezeanu continues, Slavs formed the social and political elite for a lengthy period, as demonstrated both by loanwords (such as voivode and cneaz, both referring to the leaders of the Vlach communities) and by the semantic development of the term rumân (which referred to Wallachian serfs in the Middle Ages).
 Schramm argues that the Proto-Romanians' spread in the mountains in search for new pastures and the Slavicization of the Balkans suggest that close contacts developed between the Proto-Romanians and the Bulgarians in the 10th century.

 Borrowings from Slavic languages show that there were "localized contacts" between Romanian and Slavic groups even after the disintegration of Common Romanian.
 The Daco-Romanian subdialects of Maramureș and Moldavia contains loanwords from Ukrainian, Polish and Russian.
 The Romanian form of loanwords from Ukrainian evidences that they were borrowed after the characteristic Ukrainian sound change from h to g was completed in the 12th century.
 Serbian influenced the subdialects spoken in Banat and Crișana from the 15th century.
 Bulgarian influenced the Wallachian subdialects even after Bulgarian ceased to influence other variants.

-About 1.7% of Romanian words is of Greek origin.
+About 1.7% of Romanian words are of Greek origin.
 The earliest layer of Greek loanwords was inherited from the variant of Vulgar Latin from which Romanian descends.
 Schulte proposes that Byzantine Greek terms were adopted through close contacts between Romanian, South Slavic and Greek communities until the 10th century.
 However, H. Mihailescu proposed that all Byzantine Greek terms in Romanian are indirect loanwords from old Slavonic or Medieval Bulgarian not from a direct contact.
 Hungarian loanwords represent about 1.6% of Romanian vocabulary.
 According to Schulte, the Hungarian loanwords show that contacts between Romanians and Hungarians were limited to occasional encounters.
 On the other hand, Sala says that bilingualism must have existed.
 Loanwords from Pecheneg or Cuman are rare, but many Romanian leaders bore Cuman names, implying that they were of Cuman origin.